DevExpress-Examples/out-of-maintenance-how-to-implement-the-paste-from-clipboard-feature-e5201/Readme.md

 * [Program.cs](./CS/Program.cs) (VB: [Program.vb](./VB/Program.vb))
 * [Record.cs](./CS/Record.cs) (VB: [Record.vb](./VB/Record.vb))
 <!-- default file list end -->
-# OBSOLETE: How to implement the paste from clipboard feature
+# How to implement the paste from clipboard feature

 Starting with version <strong>17.2</strong>, pasting data from the Clipboard is supported out of the box.
 To enable this feature, set the&nbsp;<strong>GridView.OptionsClipboard.PasteMode</strong>&nbsp;property to Update or Append.
 It should be possible to paste data by pressing CTRL+V or using the&nbsp;<strong>GridView.PasteFromClipboard</strong>&nbsp;method.&nbsp;